ivarconr/unleash-client-dart/README.md

 ## Current state of development
 This client SDK supports version 3 of the API.

-This SDK currently does not support any strategies, metrics reporting or anything else.
+This SDK currently does not support metrics reporting.
-It just gets the feature toggels yet.

 ## Author